Quansight/Quansight-website/apps/consulting/posts/extending-numba-types-for-clean-fast-code.md

     return matrix_obj
 ```

-Okay, now we can use our csc_matrix class inside a Numba-jitted function and
+Okay, now we can use our `csc_matrix` class inside a Numba-jitted function and
-just pass the two necessary arguments to function.
-All that's added is the jit
+just pass the two necessary arguments to the function.
+All that's added is the
-decorator.
+`jit` decorator.

 ```python
 @numba.jit(nopython=True)